Bsingstad/ECG-featurizer/docs/source/introduction.rst

     +-------------------+---------------------------+

 **labels:**
-A numpy array of labels / diagnoses for each
+    A numpy array of labels / diagnoses for each ECG-recording. $2+2=4$

 + features (numpy array of str): an array of ECG-filenames in directory
 + labels (numpy array): an array of labels/diagnosis